Brand Names: Bayer Select Backache Pain Formula, Doans Pills Extra Strength, Mobidin, MST, Nuprin Backache

-What is magnesium salicylate (MST, Nuprin Backache Caplet)?
+What is magnesium salicylate?

 Magnesium salicylate may also be used for purposes not listed in this medication guide.

-Stop using this medication and call your doctor at once if you have a serious side effect such as:
+Stop using this medicine and call your doctor at once if you have:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.